The fall planting season has arrived! Temperatures are cooler, and it’s a great time to replace plants you may have lost during the hot summer.

 It’s also the time of year to plant seeds.
 Are you thinking of overseeding your bermudagrass?
 First, see the Top Ten Reasons Not to Overseed with Winter Rye.
 If you decide you still want to overseed, keep it as efficient as you can with the timing and watering and limiting the areas.

 Are you looking for carpets of golden poppies or spikes of violet lupines?
 Fall is the time to sow many of the wildflower seeds in your landscape.
 If possible try to sow shortly before one of our October or November rains.
-For good details on wildflower gardening, request our free booklet, “Landscape Plants for the Arizona Desert” or you can find information at the Desert Botanical Garden website.
+For good details on wildflower gardening, request our free booklet, “Landscape Plants for the Arizona Desert” or read our blog, “Plant of the Month: Wildflowers!” for more information.

 Wild Seed, Inc., is one of our best local wildflower seed companies.
 Look for the seed at plant sales or your local nursery, or contact them at 602-276-3536.